 My aim is to offer a safe confidential space where we can build a genuine relationship.
 I consider this the basis for working together and central to creating an environment conducive to growth.

 I am a registered member of the BACP and I abide by the guidelines set in the Ethical Framework.
 Apart from supervision, I engage in regular CPD activities to keep my knowledge and practice up to date.

 - University of East London: BSc (Hons) Counselling -(BACP Accredited) First Class Honours; Awarded Dean of the School Prize

 - Birkbeck University of London: Cert.
 HE Introduction to Counselling

 - CIPD: Level 3 Certificate in HR and Learning and Development Practice (QCF)

 - University of Malaga: Undergraduate Studies in Psychology

-- Mindfulness, managing conflict, psychologically informed environments and keys to well-being.
+- Depaul: mindfulness, managing conflict, psychologically informed environments and keys to well-being.

 - The Weekend University: understanding dreams, evolution of mindfulness and consciousness.